tsangkevin99/tsangk3040Art/README.md

    - Next, if you initialized the README file when creating your repository
    - Format the `README.md` file in markdown and provide a summary about yourself and your resume
    - To do this, navigate to your repository page, there should be a README underneath your files such as `README.md`, `_config.yml` and `index.md`.
-   - Click on the pencil icon at the top right to edit your `README.md` file
+   - Click on the pencil icon at the top right to edit your `README.md` file.
-   - Once you are done making changes, click on the top right `Commit changes` button that is green
+   - Once you are done making changes, click on the top right `Commit changes` button that is green.
 - *This step relates to Etter's concept on making documentation easily available and accessible to users*

 7. **Open Your Hosted Resume:**